In Exercises 5–8, identify the class width, class midpoints, and ... | Channels for Pearson+

 1

 Step 1: Identify the class width.
-The class width is calculated by subtracting the lower boundary of one class from the lower boundary of the next class.
-For example, subtract 20 (lower boundary of the first class) from 30 (lower boundary of the second class).
+The class width is calculated as the difference between the lower boundary of one class and the lower boundary of the next class.
+For example, the lower boundary of the first class is 0, and the lower boundary of the second class is 100.
+Therefore, the class width is 100.

 Step 2: Calculate the class midpoints.
 The class midpoint is the average of the lower and upper boundaries of each class.
-For example, for the first class (20–29), calculate (20 + 29) / 2.
+For example, for the first class (0–99), the midpoint is calculated as (0 + 99) / 2 = 49.5.
+Repeat this calculation for all classes.

 Step 3: Determine the class boundaries.
 The class boundaries are the values that separate one class from another without gaps.
-For example, for the first class (20–29), the lower boundary is 19.5 and the upper boundary is 29.5.
+For example, the boundary between the first class (0–99) and the second class (100–199) is 99.5.
+Add 0.5 to the upper limit of each class and subtract 0.5 from the lower limit of each class to find all boundaries.

-Step 4: Sum the frequencies to find the total number of individuals included in the summary.
-Add all the frequencies together: 31 + 34 + 15 + 3 + 6 + 1 + 1.
+Step 4: Calculate the total number of individuals included in the summary.
+Add up all the frequencies provided in the table.
+For example, 1 + 51 + 90 + 10 + 0 + 0 + 1 = Total individuals.

-Step 5: Verify the calculations and ensure all values (class width, midpoints, boundaries, and total frequency) are consistent with the data provided in the frequency distribution table.
+Step 5: Verify the calculations and ensure all values (class width, midpoints, boundaries, and total individuals) are consistent with the frequency distribution provided in the table.

 Verified video answer for a similar problem: